Alexander Voormolen

-Alexander Nicolaas Voormolen (3 March 1895 in Rotterdam – 12 November 1980 in Leidschendam) was a Dutch composer.
+Alexander Nicolas Voormolen (3 March 1895 – 12 November 1980) was a Dutch composer.

+Family

+Voormolen was the son of Alieda/Aleida Maria Wentholt (distant family of Jean-Philippe Rameau) and the Rotterdam chief of police Willem Voormolen, who died when Alexander was fourteen (1909).
+His mother died in 1913, when he was 18.
+In 1918, he married Marcelle Henriette Chouillet, the daughter of a minister; a divorce followed two years later.
+In 1928, he married Alice Clifford Grierson (portraited by Isaac Israels in the 1920s), daughter of Herbert John Clifford Grierson, professor of English literature at the University of Edinburgh.
+This marriage also did not last long, as she remarried to physician Frederik van Nouhuijs in 1934.
+In later years, he became friends with singer/singing teacher Titi Fermin (1903-1994), daughter of concert singer Adelin Fermin and pupil of Berthe Seroen.
+Voormolen died in the Prinsenhof nursing home in Leidschendam after a long illness.
+He was cremated at the Ockenburgh Crematorium in The Hague.
+His daughter from his second marriage, Alice Lucie Adrienne Voormolen, was the goddaughter of Lucie van Dam van Isselt and worked for many years as a secretary at the Netherlands Red Cross.

 Education

-He was born as the son of Rotterdam chief of police Willem Voormolen and studied piano with Willem and Marinus Petri and composition with Johan Wagenaar at the Toonkunst Musical Academy in Utrecht.
+Voormolen studied piano with Willem and Marinus Petri and composition with Johan Wagenaar at the Toonkunst Musical Academy in Utrecht.
 His classmates included Willem Pijper and Jacob van Domselaer.
-He went to Paris in 1915 at the invitation of conductor Rhené-Bâton, where he studied with Albert Roussel and met Maurice Ravel and Frederick Delius, among others.
+He went to Paris in 1915 at the invitation of conductor Rhené-Bâton (who had conducted Voormolen's piece Prelude at the Kurhaus in 1916), where he studied with Albert Roussel and met Maurice Ravel and Frederick Delius, among others.

 Activities

-He returned to the Netherlands in 1923 to live in The Hague.
-For a long time, he was a music reviewer at the Nieuwe Rotterdamsche Courant and librarian of the Royal Conservatory of The Hague.
+He returned to the Netherlands in 1919 and settled in Veere, later in The Hague from 1923.
+He was a music reviewer at the Nieuwe Rotterdamsche Courant and librarian of the Royal Conservatory of The Hague for many years.